HercDotTech/docker-nginx-fpm-proxy/README.md

 ## Static files

-If your application has to serve static files this can be achieved following the example illustrated in the `docker-compose.yml` below:
+If your application has to serve static files, this can be achieved following the example illustrated in the `docker-compose.yml` below:

 ```
 services: